Harold Bride: Titanic inquiries

-Later life
+Later career

-Before sailing on the Titanic, on 16 March 1912 he became engaged to Mabel Ludlow, but he broke off the engagement in September when he met Lucy Downie, whom he married on 10 April 1920.
-The couple had three children together: two daughters, Lucy and Jeanette, and a son, John.

-In August 1912, London via Melbourne records show Bride being aboard the SS Medina as a Marconi operator.
-During World War I, Bride served as the wireless operator on the steamship Mona's Isle.
+In August 1912, London via Melbourne records show Bride being aboard the as a Marconi operator.
+During World War I, Bride initially served at a relay station in Scotland.
+In 1917, he joined the Royal Naval Volunteer Reserve and served as wireless operator on the HMS Mona's Isle.
+His World War I records show that Bride had a snake tattoo on his right arm.

 Despite being a key witness in the inquiries, Bride kept a low profile after the sinking.
 He rarely discussed the tragic events of 14-15 April 1912 and the loss of his colleague Phillips deeply affected him.
-Eventually, to escape the "celebrity" of being a Titanic survivor, he moved with his family to Glasgow, Scotland where he worked as a travelling salesman for a pharmaceutical company.
-Later, he became the caretaker of Provan Hall, courtesy of the National Trust of Scotland.
+After his marriage, Bride moved with his family to Scotland where he worked as a travelling salesman for a pharmaceutical company.
+Later in life, after retiring, Bride became the caretaker of Provan Hall, courtesy of the National Trust of Scotland.

-Death
+In 1935, he spoke about his experience at the Stirling Rotary Club in Scone, Perthshire.
+In the 1930s, Bride also responded strongly to an allegation made by Charles Lightoller in the latter's memoir Titanic and Other Ships, claiming that Phillips did not deliver the ice warning which he alleged could have prevented the sinking.
+Writing in the Dundee Evening Telegraph, Bride defended his late colleague and condemned what he saw as an attempt to "throw doubts on the efficiency of a very gallant gentleman who died procuring aid for Commander Lightoller and 701 other fortunate survivors."

+Personal life

+In March 1912, Bride became engaged to Mabel Ludlow, but he broke off the engagement some time after.
+He eventually met Lucy Downie, a Scottish nurse, whom he married in 1920.
+The couple had three children together: two daughters, Lucy and Jeanette, and a son, John.

-Bride died on 29 April 1956, aged 66, from lung cancer at Stobhill Hospital in Glasgow.
-His body was cremated at Glasgow Crematorium and his ashes were scattered in the garden of the crematorium's chapel.
+Bride, a heavy smoker for most of his life, died on 29 April 1956, aged 66, from lung cancer at Stobhill Hospital in Glasgow.
+His body was cremated at Glasgow Crematorium and his ashes were scattered in the garden of the crematorium's chapel where he is commemorated with a plaque.